profile photo

 TMLR, 2025

-paper / data / code / bibtex
+project / paper / data / code / bibtex

 We present a benchmark of dynamic Gaussian Splatting methods for monocular view synthesis, combining existing datasets and a new synthetic dataset to provide standardized comparisons and identify key factors affecting efficiency and quality.